 The services of the STAMP Center are covered by the University.
 There is no additional cost.

 Are there time limits on the amount of tutoring offered?

-To receive help, you may walk in anytime during our posted Math Center hours.
+To receive help, you may walk in anytime during our posted STAMP Center hours.
 There are no constraints on the number of walk-in visits.
 However, during peak times, coaches may be busy and will assist every student in a fair manner as time allows.